Irritable Bowel Syndrome Symptoms

-Irritable Bowel Syndrome (also known as IBS, spastic colon, and sometimes improperly termed spastic colitis) is a devastating condition that afflicts up to 20% of the world's population.
+Irritable Bowel Syndrome is also known as IBS, spastic colon, and sometimes improperly as spastic colitis.
+IBS is a devastating condition that afflicts up to 20% of the world's population.
+More people have IBS than diabetes, depression, and asthma combined.

 Irritable Bowel Syndrome?
 IBS?